ImKKingshuk/LockKnife/README.md

-# LockKnife
+<h1 align="center">LockKnife</h1>
+<h3 align="center">v1.5.0</h3>

 LockKnife is a command-line tool written in Bash that helps you recover Android lock screen passwords of an Android device.

-## Whats New ( v1.3.1 )
+## What's New (v1.5.0)

+- Enhanced User Interface with Main Menu and Submenus
-- Added Android 14 Support
+- Added Support for Android 10 and Newer Versions (Android 14)
-- Added multiple types of Password Recovery
-- Wifi Password Recovery
-- Gesture Password Recovery
-- Pin Recovery
-- Password Recovery
-- Privacy Protection Password Recovery
+- Improved Wi-Fi Password Recovery
+- Integrated Locksettings Analysis for Android 10+
+- Support for Multiple Android Versions:
+  - Android 5 and Older
+  - Android 6 to 9
+  - Android 10 and Newer

 ## Features

-- Convenient terminal-based tool to recover i.Android lock screen passwords, ii.WiFi passwords.
+- Convenient terminal-based tool to recover:
+  - Android lock screen passwords (PIN, pattern, password)
+  - WiFi passwords
 - Easy-to-use with interactive prompts.
 - Supports Android devices with USB debugging enabled.
 - Automatically connects to the device using ADB.
-- Auto Decrypts the password file (assuming default encryption) and displays the recovered passwords.
+- Decrypts password files and displays recovered passwords.
+- Analyzes locksettings for lock screen credentials on newer Android versions.

 ## Requirements

-- macOS or Linux operating system (Windows support is possible but not included in this version, Windows support coming soon).
+- macOS, Linux, Windows
+- Bash-compatible environment
+- Rooted Android device
 - [ADB (Android Debug Bridge)](https://developer.android.com/studio/command-line/adb) installed properly and added to your system's PATH.
+- [sqlite3](https://www.sqlite.org/download.html) for analyzing locksettings.db (required for Android 10+ support)

 ## How to Use